-In April 2012, Dr. Roger H. Sublett celebrated his ninth anniversary as Union Institute & University’s president.
+In April 2013, Dr. Roger H. Sublett celebrated his tenth anniversary as Union Institute & University’s president.
 He first joined Union Institute & University as interim vice president for national undergraduate programs in 2001, and a year later was appointed as the university’s chief operating officer.
 After conducting a national search, the Union Institute & University Board of Trustees unanimously appointed Dr. Sublett as university president in 2003.

 Before joining Union, Dr. Sublett served as the director of the Leading from the Heart.

 Dr. Sublett’s prior positions include associate vice president for Academic Affairs, dean of the College of Graduate and Continuing Studies, and director of special programs in the College of Alternative Programs, all at the University of Evansville.
 He began his career in higher education as a professor of history at Oakland City College in Indiana.
 He earned his B.S.E. and M.A. degrees from the University of Arkansas, and his Ph.D. with a focus on American history from Tulane University in New Orleans.